 Only one potentiator drug is currently licensed.
-Ivacaftor is approved from the age of 1 month for those with one or more gating mutations (G551D, G178R, S549N, S549R, G551S, G1244E, S1251N, S1255P, G1349D); NHS England have widened the list for which funding is available based on FDA approval of a range of lab-sensitive mutations.
+Ivacaftor is approved from the age of 4 months (with trials recently completed for 1-4 month olds) for those with one or more gating mutations (G551D, G178R, S549N, S549R, G551S, G1244E, S1251N, S1255P, G1349D); NHS England have widened the list for which funding is available based on FDA approval of a range of lab-sensitive mutations.
 Trials have confirmed more modest efficacy in adults (but not children) with the class 4 (conductance) mutation R117H, and currently, adults and post pubertal children (essentially 14 years and above) with R117H are eligible for treatment.
 However, this only applies to those with CF disease and evidence of abnormal CFTR function, clinical or physiological (usually 5T); we would not start CFSPID patients, usually 7T, unless there were clinical concerns (consultant discussion); this applies also to the same group of patients with F508del on their other allele when considering Kaftrio.